End Of An Era: Randhir Singh, Veteran Sports Administrator, Dies

-India mourns the loss of Randhir Singh, a veteran sports administrator and the country's first shooting gold medallist in the Asian Games, who passed away at 79, leaving behind a rich legacy in Indian sports.
+Randhir Singh, India's first shooting gold medallist in the Asian Games and a veteran sports administrator, has passed away at 79, leaving behind a lasting legacy in the country's sporting landscape.

 Key Points

-- Randhir Singh, India's first Asian Games shooting gold medallist, has died at the age of 79.
+- Randhir Singh, a veteran sports administrator and Asian Games gold medallist in shooting, has died at the age of 79.

-- Singh served as the Secretary General of the Indian Olympic Association and held various positions in the International Olympic Committee.
+- Singh served as the Secretary General of the Indian Olympic Association (IOA) and held various positions in the International Olympic Committee (IOC).

-- He won a historic trap gold in the 1978 Bangkok Asian Games, earning him the Arjuna Award.

-- Singh also served as the President of the Olympic Council of Asia before stepping down due to health issues.
+- He was also the President of the Olympic Council of Asia (OCA) before stepping down due to health issues.

-- His legacy continues through his daughter Rajeshwari, a trap shooter who won a silver medal at the 2022 Asian Games.
+- Singh's legacy includes promoting the Olympic movement in India and his family's continued involvement in sports.

-Veteran sports administrator and India's first shooting gold-medallist in Asian Games, Randhir Singh, died here on Wednesday after battling age-related ailments, marking the end of an era in the country's sporting landscape on which he left an indelible mark in varied roles.
+Veteran sports administrator and India's first shooting gold-medallist in Asian Games, Randhir Singh, died here on Wednesday after battling age-related ailments, marking the end of an era in the country's sporting landscape on which he left a lasting impact in varied roles.

 Singh was 79 and had undergone hospitalisation for several days before breathing his last at his residence here.
 He is survived by his wife Vinita and three daughters -- Mahima, Sunaina and Rajeshwari, who is also a shooter.